SF-24/MineshaftAPI/README.md

 | `damage`    | Damage the entity or player          | Double    |
 | `explode`   | Trigger an explosion                 | Integer   |
 | `set_block` | Set the block at the target location | Material  |

+#### Strong attack preparation

+*Work in progress.
+Has not been tested.*

+The next attack dealt after this attack is modified according to the parameters.

 ### Vector player event type